 This is my list of the best Oklahoma dishes.
 Feel free to add your own in the comments below.

 Okra came to the American colonies from Africa via the Caribbean.
 It’s a popular item all across the South, and while Oklahoma is technically in the Midwest, many Black people moved to Oklahoma after the Civil War, bringing their Southern Cuisine with them.

 This is one of the main reasons there is so much crossover between traditional “Southern” foods and Oklahoma foods: both Black and White Americans settled here after the US renegade on its treaties with the Native Americans.
 Many of them came from the former Confederacy.

 Fried okra is served on the side.
 The breading is made from cornmeal, and the best fried okra is cooked in a cast iron skillet.

-I honestly had no idea that you could be served unsweet tea by default until I was in my teens.
-I still actually don’t know why someone would want a cold glass of ice tea to not be sweet.
+I honestly had no idea that you could be served unsweetened tea by default until I was in my teens.
+I still actually don’t know why someone would want a cold glass of iced tea to not be sweet.
 I don’t have the words, to be honest.